Skip to main content

 }

 Additionally, it's important to note that compilers' treatment of uninitialized local variables is not consistent.
 Therefore, you should not rely on compiler-specific behavior for variable initialization.
-For instance, in the example below, ZCC/Clang initializes a to 0.
+For instance, in the example below, ZCC initializes a to 0.

 #include <stdio.h>